manuelruder/fast-artistic-videos/README.md

  - ```occlusions_pattern``` A file path pattern for the occlusion maps between two frames.
 These files should be a grey scale image where a white pixel indicates a high flow weight and a black pixel a low weight, respective.
 Same format as above.
 If you use the script, the filename pattern will be `reliable_[%d]_{%d}.pgm`.
  - ```output_prefix``` File path prefix of the output, e.g. `stylized/out`.
 Files will then be named `stylized/out-00001.png` etc.

-By default this script runs on CPU; to run on GPU, add the flag `-gpu` specifying the GPU on which to run.
+By default, this script runs on CPU; to run on GPU, add the flag `-gpu` specifying the GPU on which to run.

 Other useful options: